Marnie - Alfred Hitchcock - Sean Connery - Tippi Hedren - Diane Baker - Martin Gabel - Mark Rutland - Lil Mainwaring - Sidney Strutt

 Marnie - Alfred Hitchcock - Tippi Hedren - Baltimore - home - taxi

 As usual, Hitchcock looks to Sigmund Freud for answers.
-Whatever anyone may think of Freud’s therapeutic techniques, Hitchcock appreciated his core teaching – that emotions are not just chaotic ripples in our minds, but a logical result of formative experiences, often from early childhood.
-Hitchcock was a great popularizer of Freud, whose theories are laced throughout the director’s films, sometimes overtly and sometimes hidden.
+He evidently appreciated Freud’s core teaching that emotions are not just chaotic ripples in our minds, but a logical result of formative experiences, often from early childhood.
+Hitchcock was an enthusiastic popularizer of Freud, whose theories are ingrained throughout the director’s films, sometimes overtly and sometimes hidden.

 To a surprising degree Marnie is a retrospective on Hitchcock’s career.
-The director was fond of remaking his own films – he made The Man Who Knew Too Much twice; North by Northwest is a reversal of Saboteur; and Psycho is essentially Vertigo remade for everyone who misunderstood the original.
-Marnie is a nostalgic return to the successful formula of The 39 Steps and The Lady Vanishes – a suspense-romance about a woman stuck with a man she can’t stand – but it’s also a remake of Spellbound.
+The director was fond of remaking his own films.
+He made The Man Who Knew Too Much twice; North by Northwest is a reversal of Saboteur; and Psycho is a reformulation of Vertigo for everyone who misunderstood the original.
+Marnie is a nostalgic return to the successful formula of The 39 Steps and The Lady Vanishes, a suspense-romance about a woman stuck with a man she can’t stand – but it’s also a remake of Spellbound.

 Marnie - Alfred Hitchcock - Sean Connery - Tippi Hedren - Mark Rutland - horse - Forio